LearnersGuild/learning-os/game/rule-book.md

 These four evaluation criteria are Quality Stats.

-Quality stats are measure as a percentage (0 to 100%), and are weighed based on the challenge's XP.
+Quality stats are measure as a percentage (0 to 100%), and are weighed based on the challenge's SP.
 They also have a "decay factor" similar to Value Stats.

 While most Quality Stats are derived from challenge rubrics, some Quality stats are built into the game mechanics.
 For example: Self assessment is a Quality Stat that measures the precision with which a player assesses their contribution to a group or pair project.
 Other built in Quality Stats might include: Other assessment, Feedback Quality, Mentorship Quality...etc.